cc32d9/eosio_point_of_sale/README.md

 e-commerce and marketplaces.
 Anyone can list their products, define the prices in their preferred currency.

+The contract provides all on-chain means for the seller to be independent from any history services.
+The seller can track the status of their items and payments by querying the contract tables directly.

 The contract insists on exact amounts and memo text in incoming payments.
 Also once the payment becomes irreversible, the contract allows the buyer to claim the tokens.
 The seller also receives a detailed